-1. Provide the following information:
+Provide the following information:

-- 2. Offer shall supply contractor representation: - a.
+- 1. Provide three (3) References you as the offeror with a contact name.
+The offeror should grant permission to the University to contact the references. - 2.
 The successful offeror shall have adequate representation to accommodate the University account.
-The representative will have the responsibility to call on the Procurement Division and resolve invoice discrepancies and other problems that may occur.
+The representative will have the responsibility to call on the Procurement Services and on other University Departments and resolve invoice discrepancies and other problems that may occur.
 The above responsibilities will be on an as needed basis unless otherwise specified.